Submissions should include:

 A clear and concise description (500 words or less) of the proposed exhibition, describing in detail the concept and focus of the proposed exhibition and listing any specific requirements.

-- Portfolio Images: 10-15 digital images of the work you are proposing to exhibit saved as PC compatible .jpg files on a CD, or 5 minutes of video footage on a DVD, if appropriate.
+- Portfolio Images: 5-10 digital images of the work you are proposing to exhibit saved as JPG files or 5 minutes of video footage on a DVD or memory stick, if appropriate.
 If sending via email, please send low resolution images (less than 500kb) as attachments (i.e. not in the body of the email).
 All images must be numbered and labeled and accompanied by a corresponding image list (which includes title, date, medium and dimensions).
 Do not send original works of art.

 Video: All digital work must be self-supporting.
 Submit only the material that demonstrates your artistic accomplishments related to the proposed project.